caracal-pipeline/MosaicQueen/README.rst

     sudo apt install montage

-Packaged is available on PyPI (https://pypi.org/project/mosaic-queen) and so it is installable via
+Package is available on PyPI (https://pypi.org/project/mosaic-queen) and so it is installable via

 .. code-block:: bash

-    pip install aimfast
+    pip install mosaic-queen

 Work in progress: convolution of input images to a common synthesised beam before mosaicking, and employing parallel processing to speed this up...